 Africa, of course, is now everyone’s pet cause.
 It offers an opportunity to shine for northern political leaders unpopular at home, and for Hollywood actresses and former and current pop stars to be seen doing their bit for humanity by lining up to visit the continent (mainly its children) or pleading its case in Western capitals.

 One year later, the blog ceased being just about my “description of Africa” as I invited others to join me.
 The first was a former New School student Sonja Uwimana, who had written an MA thesis on celebrity humanitarianism.
 Possessed of a sharp wit, Sonja proved to be invaluable in that first year of joint blogging, posting as often as people said ridiculous things about Africa and Africans.
 Later, other graduate students, professors, activists, development workers, journalism students, art critics, novelists, photographers, filmmakers, a DJ, and a curator, among others, came on board.
-Their names are listed on the sidebar of the landing page.
+Their names are listed on the “About” page.
+Some have moved on.
 We also have a group of occasional contributors who post when they feel so moved.

 That brought its own challenges, but also possibilities.
 The blog is now more a collective, though it still carries my individual stamp to some degree.
 Writing posts together online has become standard.
 We of course give credit to individual writers, but we definitely write some things together.
 Some have better copy editing skills (like Neelika Jayawardane, an English professor, and Tom Devriendt, an anthropologist), while others know more about a certain angle connected to the subject of a post or have insight into how the reader will encounter the information—whether we are being snarky for no reason except to show off our wit, or the snark is there for a ‘reason’.